 The first night I wandered around Macy’s, sat in Union Square opposite Tiffany’s and discovered a gorgeous little spot called Maiden Lane, which is home to places like Chanel and Marni.
 No Primark in sight people.

 Friday was a super early start as I was booked on the 8.45am ferry trip over to Alcatraz.
+You couldn’t have an ultimate San Francisco travel guide without including the infamous prison right?
 I booked my ticket way in advance on the official Alcatraz Cruises website because be warned, they really do sell out quickly.
 I’d also give yourself a good hour to get to Pier 33 if you’re staying around Union Square as you’ll need to catch the F Line, outside Old Navy on Market Street, which is a slow but great way to take in the financial district then the coastline of SF before you get to Pier 33.

 As we were the first trip to Alcatraz of the day, we had 30 minutes to explore the island before the second ferry came over.
 In typical San Francisco fashion, it was incredibly foggy, which only added to the spookiness of the prison.
 I did the audio tour, which tells you about each area within the prison, including attempted escapes, riots, and stories from both guards and prisoners.
 I even had to pleasure of meeting Bill Baker, a prisoner of Alcatraz who served four years and has since written a book which he signed for me.
 I’d highly recommend paying a visit to Alcatraz if you’re coming to the west coast.
 The whole tour took about two hours, by which time, the fog had lifted and the island was full of tourists.
 I headed back to the shore on the ferry (stand at the back for some fantastic pictures of the island) and made my way up to Pier 39 to see the infamous sea lions.